 The law follows years of reform in Ohio that began in December 2011, when Ohio Attorney General Mike DeWine established the Sexual Assault Kit (SAK) Testing Initiative.
 Through the initiative he asked law enforcement departments to send previously untested rape kits to the Bureau of Criminal Investigation (BCI) for testing, at no cost to the departments.

-As of July 2015, over 175 law enforcement agencies have submitted 10,134 rape kits for testing as part of the statewide SAK Testing Initiative, and forensic scientists at BCI have completed testing on 7,814 of those kits.
-The DNA testing has led to 2,887 hits in CODIS, the national DNA database, and all investigative lead information associated with those hits has been returned to the investigating agencies.
+As of December 2015, 240 law enforcement agencies have submitted 11,665 rape kits for testing as part of the statewide SAK Testing Initiative, and forensic scientists at BCI have completed testing on 9,230 of those kits, resulting in 3,377 hits in the Combined DNA Index System.

 For more information on reforms happening in Ohio, click here.